 In 1974, the Lamy Park parcel was deeded to the County for county uses.
 The County built a gate, three small shelters, picnic tables, trash receptacles and an unpaved parking area.
 Current maintenance is primarily trash removal and mowing of an area around the shelters.
 Best management practices for mowing need to be used to prevent the spread of invasive weeds and the surface erosion caused by the mowing.
+Accessibility improvements in the parking lot and around the shelters need to be addressed in the future.
 The County plans to connect the Lamy OSP to the Santa Fe Rail Trail.
 That connection will need to be integrated with other on-site improvements.
 Future site improvements on the Lamy OSP will require coordination with the State Historic Preservation Office.

 The community's active support for protecting the archeological resources and wildlife habitat of the site was instrumental in the acquisition by Santa Fe County of the Lamy Open Space site.
 The community enjoys the quiet solitude of the site and uses it primarily for walking.
 Prior to County ownership, the community held an annual kite flying event on the site and used the informal site paths as bike and hike connections.
 In the community process for this Plan, participants strongly supported an Open Space visitor's center at or near the Lamy OSP.
-The center is been as a place to increase awareness of Lamy as a unique historic community and to help educate about the archeological, environmental and cultural richness of Lamy and the Galisteo Basin.
+The center is seen as a place to increase awareness of Lamy as a unique historic community and to help educate about the archeological, environmental and cultural richness of Lamy and the Galisteo Basin.